-We suspect that all travelers who come to Iceland during winter would like to catch a glimpse of the Northern lights, Aurora borealis.
+We suspect that all travelers who visit Iceland during winter would like to catch a glimpse of the Northern lights, Aurora borealis.
 We get asked a lot if it’s necessary to go outside of the city limits to see them, or if they’re visible from Reykjavík city.

 The short answer is: Yes, sometimes you can see the Northern lights from Reykjavík.
 But the lights in the city interfere so you don’t see them as clearly as you would if you go outside of Reykjavík.

 Our Northern lights tours are driven and guided by experts.
-They know all the best places to see the Northern lights outside of Reykjavík and thoroughly check the Aurora-forecast before heading off.
+They know all the best places to see the northern lights outside of Reykjavík and thoroughly check the Aurora-forecast before heading off for the aurora hunt.